Using the Query Table Data Construct

 StreamBase does not support exporting a Query Table from a Module Reference with a multiplicity setting greater than 1.
 See Concurrency Options for details.

-Enable Data Stream port No When you select Yes, the Query Table's icon gains a Delta Stream port on its right vertex.
+Enable Delta Stream port No When you select Yes, the Query Table's icon gains a Delta Stream port on its right vertex.
 Delta streams are supported on both concrete and placeholder Query Tables.
 An event tuple is emitted on the Delta Stream port for every change to the table's contents.
 See Using Delta Streams for Query Tables for the schema of these event tuples.

 Data Location Local Specifies where data for this Query Table can be found.
 The Data Location options are: